 Defending an employment lawsuit is very costly.
 Defending an employment lawsuit up to discovery and a motion for summary judgement can cost up to $125,000 for an employer.
-If you lose the summary judgement, then expect to spend up to $250,000 to take the case to trial.
+An employer may expect to spend up to $250,000 to take the case to trial.
+After trial, if the employee prevails, an employer is also responsible for the employee’s attorney’s fee which is up to $250,000; in addition, the employer is responsible for the employee’s damages – whatever it may be.
+Most employer will settle the former’s claim instead of risking $250,000 to $500,000.

 Employee’s Legal Fees